phartenfeller/apex-slide-over-plugin/README.md

 ### Region

 - Create a region of the type "Slideover [Plug-In]"
-- Change Layout -> Position to "Body1"
+- Change Layout -> Position to "Inline Dialogs"
 - Put your desired child regions into the created plug-in region
 - Change settings under the region attributes (optional)